-Providing students the exposure to different career paths in the medical field is essential, because many of these alternate routes are not taught in school.
+Providing students the exposure to different career paths in research is essential, because many of these alternate routes are not taught in school.
 In addition to widening her worldview, Scholars was an important addition to Kaur’s university applications and resume, as it further proved her interest, dedication and experience.
 This fall, she will be attending the University of Washington, where she plans to study psychology or sociology.

-Nikita Midamba, also a Clinical Research Associate with SMAHRT, has personally faced discrimination in the medical field because of her gender and skin color.
+Nikita Midamba, a Clinical Research Associate with SMAHRT, has personally faced discrimination in the medical field because of her gender and skin color.
 She has explicitly been told that women should not be engineers, and she has also been questioned about being an engineer because she was a black woman.
 Despite these stand-out examples, she said the discrimination she most often faces is implicit, not explicit.
 In her experience, this implicit discrimination usually comes in the form of having to prove her intelligence because she is a black woman, whereas the supposed intelligence of a more privileged person is often taken for granted.

 For Midamba, discrimination was upsetting—but it was also her motivation to prove people wrong, by showing them how she can do something that they told her she can’t do.
-Midamba was also motivated to encourage other women and minorities to get into science because she sees their essentiality in the science community where they are so underrepresented.
+Midamba was also motivated to encourage other women and minorities to get into science because she sees their essentiality in the science community where they are underrepresented.
 This is why she thinks that Scholars is such an important program.

 Jesse Gritton, another Clinical Research Associate with SMAHRT, has faced similar biases as Midamba has.
 She recalled being questioned about what path she should go into in the medical field and social-work and nursing, more stereotyped feminine roles, were strongly recommend to her.
 “Summer Scholars tries to address these subtle biases and tries to integrate women and minorities into science,” she said.